dadi/web/docs/page_specification.md

 ##### Named Parameters
 It is possible to specify a route containing named parameters which can be utilised by the datasources attached to the page.

 For example the route `/cars/:make/:model` will ensure this page is loaded for any request matching this format.
-Rosecomb will extract the `:make` and `:model` parameters making them available as filter parameters in the page's attached datasources.
+The `:make` and `:model` parameters will be extracted making them available as filter parameters in the page's attached datasources.

 The following URLs all match this page's route: